-30 The ability of the coupled model to predict cloud chemistry, including the processing of organic compounds and to reproduce concentrations in the range of those measured during real cloud events was tested on an ideal case study.
-In the frame of the present work, we have chosen to focus on a particular aspect of the developments previously introduced, namely, the particle-to-cloud-transfer of chemical species.
-A non-precipitating orographic cloud representative of those observed at the puy de Dôme (PUY) station (France, 1465 m a.s.l.)
+The ability of the coupled model to predict cloud chemistry, including the processing of organic compounds, and to reproduce concentrations in the range of those measured during real cloud events was tested on an ideal case study.
+In the frame of the present work, we have chosen to focus on a particular aspect of the developments previously introduced, namely, the contribution of particle scavenging to aqueous concentrations and further impacts on the cloud chemistry.
+A non-precipitating orographic cloud representative of those observed at the PUY station (France, 1465 m a.s.l.)
 (Freney et al., 2011) was simulated from the temperature and altitude time profiles shown in Fig. 2 to minimize possible meteorological and rain effects.
 The understanding of these last effects will be left for further dedicated studies.
-More complex air mass back-trajectories, such as those provided by a three dimensional model and used by Leriche et al. (2007) might be used in that case.
+More complex air mass back-trajectories, such as those provided by a three-dimensional model and used by Leriche et al. (2007), might be used in that case.